Beshear reports raising $1.3 million in campaign cash - NewsBreak

 The Democratic governor’s campaign called it the strongest initial fundraising figure posted by an incumbent governor in the Bluegrass State.
 Beshear is stockpiling campaign cash in preparation for a tough campaign in a state dominated by Republicans eager to win back the governorship.

-Beshear said he’s grateful for the support, which he said came from all over Kentucky and across party lines.7 tornadoes confirmed in Ky. over holiday weekend
+Beshear said he’s grateful for the support, which he said came from all over Kentucky and across party lines.

 Beshear has been in crisis management for most of his term.
 The COVID-19 pandemic hit about three months after he took office.
-Last month, tornadoes devastated parts of western Kentucky, putting the governor front and center as he led the state’s response and hosted a visit from President Joe Biden, a fellow Democrat.‘We actually broke records this week’: New Year’s Eve causes rapid testing and dinner reservations to skyrocket
+Last month, tornadoes devastated parts of western Kentucky, putting the governor front and center as he led the state’s response and hosted a visit from President Joe Biden, a fellow Democrat.

 Comments / 0